 Be 100% responsible.
 Be curious and eager to discover how your behavior maybe be contributing to the issue.
-It is very tempting, when things aren’t going well with Tracy, to blame her (and/or to blame yourself).
-Whenever you are blaming, however, you are giving away (at least some of) your power.
+It is very tempting, when things aren’t going well with Tracy, to blame her or to blame yourself.
+Whenever you are blaming, however, you are giving away at least some of your power.
 Yes, maybe you will not be able to get the outcome you want, even with your best efforts.
-But you greatly increase your chances if you can let go of blame (towards Tracy or towards yourself).
-Blame is most often an attempt at feeling more powerful (think “anger”) and to reduce the feeling of fear or powerlessness in the circumstances.
+But you greatly increase your chances if you can let go of blame, toward Tracy or toward yourself.
+Blame is most often an attempt at feeling more powerful, think “anger," and to reduce the feeling of fear or powerlessness in the circumstances.
 Even though this is the intention behind blame, when you indulge in blame, the results that you are able to get are most often counterproductive.
 Use the undoing fear process to turn that resisted fear into confidence and energy.

 Courage first, results second

 Honor yourself for choosing courage.
 Initiating and staying the course with the Partnership Conversation is often a choice of courage.
 Remember to honor yourself again and again for choosing this courage, regardless of the outcome.